I wish to decline a vaccination

 Coronavirus (Covid-19) Vaccine

-The Autumn Booster will be available to all eligible patients from September 1st (Criteria found here (coming soon)).
-To decline the Autumn Booster, please see below.
+The Autumn Booster will be available to all eligible patients from October 3rd (criteria found here)

 Before declining, please ensure you have read all the information above.